Interview with Ronald Davis

 AS: Two years.

-RD: And then we went to Newark where the airdrome was much closer to town.
+RD: And then, then we went to Newark where the airdrome was much closer to town.
 I remember we used to walk down the hill from Coddington Hall, past the Ransome Marles factory there – does that still exist there?

 AS: I don’t know –